 In the wake of coronavirus outbreak, for the safety of the visitors and officials - consular service seekers are requested to send their documents by post or courier.
 In the cases where physical appearance is unavoidable, the applicants are requested to get prior appointment.
 For appointment please call: 02 62900511 Or 02 62900522.

 Urgent Notice for Visa Seekers(as of 20 March 2020): (a) Visa will be granted to the visitors only for urgent cases after receiving a medical certificate from a competent physician on applicant's not being infected with COVID-19.

 (b) Those who have already been granted visa will have to produce a similar certificate at entry point of Bangladesh.

-(c) Those who are arriving in Bangladesh from other Coronavirus affected countries will be placed under self-quarantine for two weeks after their arrival.
+(c) Those who are arriving in Bangladesh from other Coronavirus affected countries will be quarantined for two weeks after their arrival.
 Health officials at the entry points would decide whether they would be self-quarantine or in Government run facilities.